 Marketing Strategy of Converse – Brand equity

 Converse has brought back the vintage vibes from the eighties.
 This makes it more appealing to the younger crowd as well.
-This brand method has contributed to Converse to increase their shares of the market.
-The products of the company are identified with the star, and the brand’s logo is incorporated into the majority of their merchandise.
+This brand method has contributed to Converse to increase its shares in the market.
+The products of the company are identified with the star, and the brand’s logo is incorporated into the majority of its merchandise.

 Converse’s worldwide revenue in 2018, was 1.89 billion dollars.
 In the rankings titled “Top 100 Brands for Millennials”, Converse ranks in the 84th spot.
 Converse is a well-known brand and a popular choice for millennials looking to show their individuality.

 The shoe company was founded in 1908.
 In 1908, the All-Star shoe was the main product that the business produced.
 The distinctive image of the stars was popular with consumers all over the world.

 Converse was also well-known due to its canvas-based shoes.
 Since the start of this brand, Converse has inspired people to create their shoes and attain the highest degree of self-satisfaction as well as comfort.
 Chuck Taylor, the Chuck Taylor shoe that was invented in 1932, dominated the industry of footwear.

 The converse is now an iconic brand that can be worn at any time and anywhere, and has gone beyond the realm of sports into more stylish shoes that can match any outfit.